oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

 1. Return to the **SQL | Oracle Database Actions** browser tab for your target database.

-    If you need help accessing Database Actions, see [Prepare Your Environment](?lab=prepare-environment).

 2. From the drop-down list in the upper-right corner, select **Sign Out**.
 If needed, in the dialog box, click **Leave page**.

 3. Click **Sign in**.